 Taking action on smoking and health

-By reviewing and updating the way tobacco education is delivered in school you can actively promote a smoke-free culture in your school environment and local community.
+By reviewing and updating the way tobacco education is delivered in school you can actively promote a smoke-free culture in your school environment.

-Subject teachers play an important role in delivering on health and wellbeing and each activity indicates where links to the experiences and outcomes are expected to be met.
+We know subject teachers play an important role in delivering on health and wellbeing and each activity indicates where additional subject specific experiences and outcomes can be met.

 Action on Smoking & Health (Scotland) (ASH Scotland) is a registered Scottish charity (SC 010412) and a company limited by guarantee(Scottish company no 141711).
 The registered office is 8 Frederick Street, Edinburgh EH2 2HB.